 - Adaptive Server parameterizes the literals only for select, delete, update, and insert.
-For insert statements, Adaptive Server parameterizes only insert ... select statements, not insert ... values statements. - Adaptive Server does not parameterize queries similar to select id + 1 from sysobjects group by id + 1 or select id + 1 from sysobjects order by id + 1 because of the expressions ("id + 1") in the group by and order by clauses. - Adaptive Server does not cache SQL statements with text longer than 16384 bytes in the statement cache (SQL statements over 16K are not cached).
+For insert statements, Adaptive Server parameterizes only insert ... select statements, not insert ... values statements. - Adaptive Server does not parameterize literals in queries that include a derived table. - Adaptive Server does not parameterize queries similar to select id + 1 from sysobjects group by id + 1 or select id + 1 from sysobjects order by id + 1 because of the expressions ("id + 1") in the group by and order by clauses. - Adaptive Server does not cache SQL statements with text longer than 16384 bytes in the statement cache (SQL statements over 16K are not cached).
 Transforming literals in the SQL statement into variables can significantly expand the size of the SQL text (especially if there was a large number of literals).
-Enabling automatic literal parameterization may result in Adaptive Server not caching some SQL statements that it would otherwise have cached. - univarchar and unichar literals are not supported. - If you are using a multibyte character set, enable literal autoparam is automatically disabled. - If two SQL statements are the same except that their literal values have different datatypes, they are not transformed into matching SQL texts.
+Enabling automatic literal parameterization may result in Adaptive Server not caching some SQL statements that it would otherwise have cached. - If two SQL statements are the same except that their literal values have different datatypes, they are not transformed into matching SQL texts.
 For example, the following two SQL statements return the same results, but are parameterized differently because they use the different datatypes: